-Advisement: Because of the variety of program requirements, it is imperative that students seek advisement as early as possible.
+Advisement: Because of the variety of options available in the department, it is imperative that majors and premajors seek advisement as early as possible.
 Students should contact their assigned academic advisers.
 The student designs programs of study with his or her adviser according to the student’s goals and background.

 Practicum: Practicum assignments link theoretical coursework with the applied demands of a wide variety of internship settings.
 Practicum sites are available to meet the needs and interests of nearly all students and are selected by the program coordinator.

 Certification: Students in the department who are certified in early childhood education, childhood education, or adolescent education must fulfill course and degree requirements for New York State certification in special education and/or teaching bilingual exceptional education.

 Special Education: Students with Disabilities Generalist 7-12 (EXS) and Students with Disabilities 7-12 Subject Area Extensions

 The Students with Disabilities (SWD) Generalist 7-12 programs prepare teachers to work with students with mild disabilities at the secondary level.
 The programs are intended to develop highly qualified teachers who possess the knowledge and skills to develop and facilitate effective instruction and programs.
 Secondary special education teacher candidates are prepared to work collaboratively with general education subject matter specialists, as well as with career education personnel.
 Graduates of this program become knowledgeable in subject matter content, as well as best practices for transition planning.
 They also acquire a solid base in the technology of teaching, with knowledge related to direct and interactive instruction (cooperative learning, peer tutoring, differentiated instruction, and responsive instructional strategies).